-Non-compete agreements represent amounts paid primarily to key employees and prior owners of acquired businesses, as well as certain sales persons, in exchange for placing restrictions on their ability to pose a competitive risk to us.
+Non-compete agreements represent amounts paid primarily to prior owners of acquired businesses, as well as certain sales persons, in exchange for placing restrictions on their ability to pose a competitive risk to us.
 Such amounts are amortized, on a straight-line basis over the respective non-compete period, which generally commences upon termination of employment or separation from us.
-The weighted-average non-compete period for agreements currently being amortized was approximately 5.1 years as of December 26, 2020.
+The weighted-average non-compete period for agreements currently being amortized was approximately 5.2 years as of December 25, 2021.